ajitkadari/CfWorkshopDotNetCore/LabInstructions.md

 ### What just happened?
 Our platform team has installed a bunch of backing services that we can use for our applications, including databases.
 We browsed the PCF marketplace for available services, and created an instance of MySQL to use.
 This was all done through something called a Service Broker.
 A Service Broker is installed by the platform operators to let us discover, create, and bind to platform services.
 Service Brokers can be for any backing services, like Oracle or MSSQL, NoSQL databases, SSO products, and service registries.

 When we bound to our newly created MySQL database, the Steeltoe Connector library automatically configured our connection string to use the bound MySQL database.
-We didn't need to reconfigure anything in `web.config` or the like; we simply used the Steeltoe Connector library and restaged our application.
+We didn't need to reconfigure anything in `appsettings.json` or the like; we simply used the Steeltoe Connector library and restaged our application.

 ## Step 5 - View your application logs
 Now that you have a database to connect to and everything is working properly, let's view the application and system logs: